 Id. at 30 (emph. added).
 The Agency told the Board that "Illinois EPA anticipates a cost savings as a result of the streamlining".
 Id. at 34.
-Indeed, Mr. Clay told the Board he supported the amendments because
+Indeed, Mr. Clay stated:

 The new budget and reimbursement process would eliminate the majority of budgets and reimbursement packages submitted based on a time and material basis and replace them with submittals based on unit rates and lump sums for specific tasks established in the regulations.
 We believe this will streamline the approval of budgets and the processing of reimbursement claims.
-Currently, there is a tremendous amount of time spent reviewing budgets and the processing of reimbursement claims.
+Currently, there is a tre-mendous amount of time spent reviewing budgets and the processing of reimburse-ment claims.